 Legacy SMB clients rely on NetBIOS name resolution to discover SMB servers on a network.
 TrueNAS disables the NetBIOS Name Server (nmbd) by default.
-Enabled in Network if you require its functionality.
+Enable it on the Network > Global Settings screen if you require this functionality.

 MacOS clients use mDNS to discover SMB servers present on the network.
 TrueNAS enables the mDNS server (avahi) by default.

-Windows clients use WS-Discovery to discover the presence of SMB servers, but network discovery can be disabled by default depending on the Windows client version.
+Windows clients use WS-Discovery to discover the presence of SMB servers, but you can disable network discovery by default depending on the Windows client version.

-Discoverability through broadcast protocols is a convenience feature and not required to access an SMB server.
+Discoverability through broadcast protocols is a convenience feature and is not required to access an SMB server.

 Adding an SMB share to your system involves several steps to add the share and get it working.

-After adding or modifying local users, modify the dataset ACL.
+Modify the dataset ACL.
+After adding or modifying local users, edit the dataset permissions.

-Before creating the SMB share, first add the dataset the share uses for data storage.
+Before creating the SMB share, create the dataset you want the share to use for data storage.